-The options and diagram below outline the two-different training tracks a new auditor can follow.
+The options and diagram below outline the two different training tracks a new auditor can follow.
 These options allow for greater flexibility than historically available while still maintaining quality and accountability.
 All uncertified employees must be under the direct supervision of a certified weatherization auditor/inspector until they pass the Kansas Weatherization Infield Evaluation with a KHRC representative.
+The BA-T and BA-P do not have to be IREC accredited, but the Energy Auditor and QCI certifications do have to be obtained through an IREC accredited provider.

 Track A: BPI's Building Analyst Technician (BA-T) and Building Analyst Professional (BA-P) training and certification.
 Individuals take both the BA-T and BA-P aligned training courses and must successfully pass the written and field-testing components to become certified BA-Ts and BA-Ps.
-Additional REM software training is required and the successful approval of three (3) weatherization probationary energy audits must be completed before scheduling the infield evaluation component with KHRC.
+Additional REM software training is required and the successful approval of five (5) weatherization probationary energy audits must be completed before scheduling the infield evaluation component with KHRC.

 Track B: BPI's Home Energy Professional Energy Auditor training and certification.
 Individuals must meet BPI's prerequisites to challenge the Energy Auditor Exam.
-Once BPI's approval is obtained, individuals take a BPI Energy Auditor aligned training course and must successfully pass the written and field-testing components to become certified BPI Energy Auditor.
-Additional REM software training is required and the successful approval of three (3) weatherization probationary energy audits must be completed before scheduling the infield evaluation component with KHRC.
+Once BPI's approval is obtained, individuals take a BPI Energy Auditor aligned training course and successfully pass the written and field-testing components to become certified BPI Energy Auditor.
+Additional REM software training is required and the successful approval of five (5) weatherization probationary energy audits must be completed before scheduling the infield evaluation component with KHRC.